 2. Full consumer report – (As defined by the Office of Recovery Services/Child Support Services (ORS/CSS)) – A credit report that includes all financial information.

-3. Partial consumer report – (As defined by ORS/CSS) – A credit report that contains only the information available from the Social Search or Address Search options in Experian.
+3. Partial consumer report – (As defined by ORS/CSS) – A credit report that contains only the information available from the Advanced People Search options in TransUnion.

 Federal Criteria for Releasing Consumer Reports